 Once they’re peeled and cut, it’s good to rinse some starch off the spuds, preferably in a sieve or colander under cold, running water.
 The starch eventually turns into glucose, which caramelises excessively.
 Burnt edges are not what we’re after, as they won’t crisp.
 You could even soak the potato overnight, if you’re patient enough.

-Next, you want to boil your chips from a cold start, with a little salt in the water.
+The next step when making the ideal homemade chip: you want to boil your chips from a cold start, with a little salt in the water.
 We want them to be soft, fluffy and yielding, but not lose their shape.
 It’s often a game of who blinks first, but take them as far as you can, as long as they’re still retaining their shape.
 A little roughed-up around the edges is fine; desirable even.

 DRY AND COOL CORRECTLY